patrykwek/MC4R_agonists/README.md

 **Structure-ensemble averaging.** The Vina score is averaged across five independent MC4R cryo-EM structures (7AUE, 7PIU, 7PIV, 6W25, 7F53).
 Candidates are required to score well on at least two.

-## Why fully open-source

-Structure-based generative chemistry is dominated by commercial toolchains — Schrödinger, OpenEye, MOE — and published pipelines frequently assume institutional licenses worth five figures annually. `mc4gen` deliberately reimplements every step with permissively licensed alternatives: Vina for Glide, `gmx_MMPBSA` for Prime, `meeko`/`dimorphite-dl` for LigPrep, RDKit for CORINA/OMEGA, PLIP for GRID.
-The result is slower and occasionally noisier than the commercial stack — we document that honestly — but it runs on a fresh clone in any research group worldwide with nothing more than a Python environment and internet access.

-## Honest limitations
+## Limitations

-- Vina rank-ordering is noisier than Glide SP; we mitigate with ensemble averaging over five structures but report the Spearman correlation to experimental pKi on held-out MC4R actives prominently.
+- Vina rank-ordering is noisier than Glide SP; I mitigate with ensemble averaging over five structures but report the Spearman correlation to experimental pKi on held-out MC4R actives prominently.
 - The QSAR panel is bounded by ChEMBL coverage.
 MC3R and MC5R datasets are smaller and their applicability domains narrower; we flag out-of-domain predictions and exclude them from headline claims.
-- **No wet-lab validation.** Every candidate is a computational hypothesis.
 - **Biased signaling is not predicted.** Setmelanotide's Gq/11 vs. Gs bias is a functional property not captured by structure-based scoring; `mc4gen` does not attempt to score bias.
 - Docking pose ↔ functional agonism is an unvalidated assumption for any structure-based generative protocol, commercial or not.